Heavy as a Really Heavy Thing: Background

 Strapping Young Lad began in 1994 as a solo project of Canadian musician Devin Townsend.
 Following his work as vocalist on Steve Vai's 1993 album Sex & Religion and its 1994 tour, Townsend believed he had been a "musical whore", spending "the first five years of [his] career working at the behest of other people".
 During a brief stint as touring guitarist for The Wildhearts, Townsend received a phone call from an A&R representative for Roadrunner Records, expressing an interest in his demos and an intention to sign him.
 The offer was ultimately rescinded by the head of Roadrunner, who regarded Townsend's recordings as "just noise".
 He faced further rejection by Relativity Records, the label behind Vai's Sex & Religion, who saw no commercial appeal in his music.
 Century Media Records subsequently contacted the musician, offering him a contract to "make us some extreme albums".
 Townsend agreed to a five-album deal with the record label.

 Following his tour with The Wildhearts, Townsend began recording and producing his debut album, Heavy as a Really Heavy Thing, under the moniker Strapping Young Lad.
 According to Townsend, the recording process took "about a week".
 Embracing The Wildhearts' anarchist approach, "while focusing on dissonance and just being as over-the-top as [he] could", Townsend sang on the record and performed the majority of its instrumental tracks (with the assistance of a drum machine).
-A few songs, however, featured local session musicians, including guitarist Jed Simon, Townsend's future bandmate.
+Drummer Adrian White notably performed on multiple songs, along with co-writing four tracks as well.
+Various other local session musicians and friends of Townsend also appeared on the album, such as Chris Meyers (founder of Econoline Crush and former member of Townsend's side project Noisescapes), Greg Price (founder of Waiting for God and another former member of Noisescapes), and guitarist Jed Simon (who would become a long-time member of Strapping Young Lad).
+Townsend ultimately recruited White on drums, Simon on guitar, Ashley Scribner on bass, and Mike Sudar on guitar to tour in support of Heavy as a Really Heavy Thing.